-- a) amendments to the Federal Water Pollution Control Act of 1948 - b) revised multiple times - c) affected by newer laws - d) provisions - established the basic structure for regulating discharges of pollutants into U.S. waters - gave the EPA authority to implement pollution control programs - continued requirements to set water quality standards for all contaminants in surface waters - made it unlawful for any person to discharge any pollutant from a point source into navigable waters, unless a permit was obtained under its provisions - funded the construction of sewage treatment plants under the construction grants program and recognized the need for planning to address the critical problems posed by nonpoint source pollution - Revisions in 1981 streamlined the municipal construction grants process, improving the capabilities of treatment plants built under the program - Changes in 1987 phased out the construction grants program, replacing it with the State Water Pollution Control Revolving Fund, more commonly known as the Clean Water State Revolving Fund.
+- 1) history - a) (1972) Federal Water Pollution Control Act Amendments - b) (amended in 1977) Clean Water Act - c) revised in 1981, 1987... - d) affected by newer laws - 2) provisions - a) established the basic structure for regulating discharges of pollutants into U.S. waters - b) gave the EPA authority to implement pollution control programs - c) continued requirements to set water quality standards for all contaminants in surface waters - d) made it unlawful for any person to discharge any pollutant from a point source into navigable waters, unless a permit was obtained under its provisions - e) funded the construction of sewage treatment plants under the construction grants program and recognized the need for planning to address the critical problems posed by nonpoint source pollution - f) Revisions in 1981 streamlined the municipal construction grants process, improving the capabilities of treatment plants built under the program - g) Changes in 1987 phased out the construction grants program, replacing it with the State Water Pollution Control Revolving Fund, more commonly known as the Clean Water State Revolving Fund.
 This new funding strategy addressed water quality needs by building on EPA-State partnerships.